 What is a Will?

-A will, or a last will and testament, is a legal document that articulates your wishes regarding the distribution of your assets and the care of any minor children after your death.
+A will, or a last will and testament, are legal documents that articulates your wishes regarding the distribution of your assets and the care of any minor children after your death.
 It becomes effective only upon your death and must go through probate, a legal process where a court oversees the distribution of your estate.
 Wills are foundational to estate planning, ensuring your assets are distributed according to your wishes.

 What is a Trust?